-(1) Along with the required coursework and other possible required additional work, the Master's examination consists of course-related assessed work as well as the Master's thesis and any exam which may be required at the end of the Master's degree studies, an oral exam on the contents of the Master's thesis and/or a final colloquium which may be required as part of the thesis process.
-The Master's examination has been passed when these have been successfully completed.
-Regulations are set out in the Special Provisions and in the module handbooks as to which course-related, assessed work is relevant for the final grade and must be completed in which modules.
+(1) Along with the required coursework and other possible required additional work, the Master's examination consists of module-specific assessment as well as the Master's thesis and a final colloquium which is part of the Master's thesis process; the Master's examination has been passed when all required work has been successfully completed.
+Regulations are set out in the Special Provisions in conjunction with the module handbook as to which module-specific assessment must be completed.

-(2) The type and workload of the assessed coursework and the demands of the examinations as well as any other, particular requirements for admission are set out in the Special Provisions of these exam regulations and in the module handbooks.
+(2) The type and workload of the assessed coursework and the demands of the examinations as well as any other, particular requirements for admission are set out in the Special Provisions of these exam regulations in conjunction with the module handbook.

-- (3) The module handbook contains the following information on the individual modules: - 1.
-Name of the module, - 2.
+(3) The module handbook contains the following information on the individual modules:

+- 1. Name of the module, - 2.
 Content and goals, - 3.
-Teaching method(s) according to § 4 (1) of the Special Provisions, - 4.
+Teaching method or methods according to § 4 sentence 1 of the Special Provisions, - 4.
 Prerequisites and limitations on admission, - 5.
 Interchangeability of module and recommended semester, - 6.
-The credit points set out in these exam regulations, the requirements for obtaining them, in particular the demands of each examination, as well as whether grades are given, - 7.
-The frequency with which modules are offered, - 8.
-Workload and duration of classes.
+The credit points set out in these exam regulations, the requirements for obtaining them, in particular the demands of each examination, as well as a rule on whether grades are given,

+- 7. The frequency with which modules are offered, - 8.
+Workload and duration of class or classes.